plibither8/geosvg/README.md

-  smooth?: boolean = true; // whether to smoothen the lines or not smoothing?: number = 0.2; // smoothening factor accuracy?: number = 0.001; // accuracy of distance measurements maxDimension?: number = undefined; // max-dimensions to scale the svg too svg?: {
+  smooth?: boolean = true; // whether to smoothen the lines or not smoothing?: number = 0.2; // smoothening factor accuracy?: number = 0.001; // accuracy of distance measurements scaledTo?: number = undefined; // max-dimensions to scale the svg too svg?: {
     width?: number = undefined; // width of the svg, ideally leave it undefined height?: number = undefined; // height of the svg, ideally leave it undefined